Inverkeithing

+A town of ancient origin, Inverkeithing became an important centre of trade and pilgrimage during the Middle Ages.
+Inverkeithing was granted Royal burgh status by 1161 and was the meeting place of the Parliament of Scotland in 1354 and the Convention of Royal Burghs from 1487 to 1552.
+The town witnessed the Battle of Inverkeithing in 1651, a conflict in the Wars of the Three Kingdoms.
+Following the Industrial Revolution, Inverkeithing developed industries including distilling, ship breaking and quarrying.

+Inverkeithing town centre is a conservation area following a medieval town plan, home to 41 listed historic buildings including the best-preserved medieval friary in Scotland and one of the oldest and finest examples of a medieval Mercat Cross.
+The town's annual highland games and Lammas fair are among the oldest in Scotland.
+Inverkeithing lies on the Fife Coastal Path, one of Scotland's Great Trails, and the Fife Pilgrim Way.

+Inverkeithing railway station is a main stop for trains running over the nearby Forth Rail Bridge, and the town is home to the Ferrytoll Park & Ride.
+Around half of Inverkeithing's workers commute to Edinburgh city centre or Dunfermline (2024).
+The town has a population of 4,820 (2020) and the civil parish has a population of 8,878 (2022).

+Toponymy

 The name is of Scottish Gaelic origin, Inbhir Céitein.
 Inbhir is a common element in place names with Celtic roots and means "confluence, inflow" (see Aber and Inver), thus "mouth of the Keithing/Céitein".
 The Keithing is the name of a small river or burn that runs through the southern part of the town.
 Simon Taylor notes that the name Keithing probably contains the Pictish (Brythonic) *coet, "wood", so the Keithing burn would have meant "stream that runs through or past or issues from woodland".
-William Watson in 1910 hypothesised an etymological link between the hydronym Keithing and the Welsh cethin, "dusky" (c.f.
-Bryncethin).
+William Watson in 1910 hypothesised an etymological link between the hydronym Keithing and the Welsh cethin, "dusky" (cf. Bryncethin).